gardener/gardener/docs/proposals/13-automated-seed-management.md

 The `ManagedSeed` resource is a dedicated custom resource that represents an evolution of the "shooted seed" and properly replaces the `use-as-seed` annotation.
 This resource contains:

 * The name of the Shoot that should be registered as a Seed.
-* An optional `seed` section that contains the Seed spec and parts of the metadata, such as labels and annotations.
+* An optional `seedTemplate` section that contains the Seed spec and parts of the metadata, such as labels and annotations.
 * An optional `gardenlet` section that contains:
-    * Certain aspects of the `gardenlet` deployment configuration, such as the number of replicas, the image, which bootstrap mechanism to use (bootstrap token / service account), etc.
+    * `gardenlet` deployment parameters, such as the number of replicas, the image, etc.
-    * The `GardenletConfiguration` resource that contains controllers configuration, feature gates, etc.
+    * The `GardenletConfiguration` resource that contains controllers configuration, feature gates, and a `seedConfig` section that contains the `Seed` spec and parts of its metadata.
+    * Additional configuration parameters, such as the garden connection bootstrap mechanism (see [TLS Bootstrapping](../concepts/gardenlet.md#tls-bootstrapping)), and whether to merge the provided configuration with the configuration of the parent `gardenlet`.

-Either the `seed` or the `gardenlet` section must be specified, but not both:
+Either the `seedTemplate` or the `gardenlet` section must be specified, but not both:

-* If the `seed` section is specified, `gardenlet` should not be deployed in the shoot, and a new seed should be registered based on the `seed` section.
+* If the `seedTemplate` section is specified, `gardenlet` is not deployed to the shoot, and a new `Seed` resource is created based on the template.
-* If the `gardenlet` section is specified, `gardenlet` should be deployed in the shoot, and it will register a new seed upon startup based on the `seedConfig` section of the `GardenletConfiguration` resource.
+* If the `gardenlet` section is specified, `gardenlet` is deployed to the shoot, and it registers a new seed upon startup based on the `seedConfig` section of the `GardenletConfiguration` resource.

 A ManagedSeed allows fine-tuning the seed and the `gardenlet` configuration of shooted seeds in order to deviate from the global defaults, e.g. lower the concurrent sync for some of the seed's controllers or enable a feature gate only on certain seeds.
 Also, it simplifies the deletion protection of such seeds.